Villa Pisani in Vescovana

-Cunizza, Marchesa d'Este, Cardinal Francesco Pisani, Bishop of Padua, Countess Evelyn van Millingen Pisani are the absolute protagonists of the history of Villa Pisani di Vescovana: from an ancient medieval court with the first noble Countess of Ravensburg and Saxony, to sumptuous Renaissance palace with the Pisani family of Santo Stefano, up to a wonderful oasis of nature, with the creation, around the palace, of an extraordinary eclectic garden and a romantic English-style park; refined nineteenth-century cosmopolitan cultural salon with Evelina Pisani, wife of the last Lord of Vescovana, Almorò III, who puts an end to the Pisan dynasty.
+Cunizza, Marchesa d'Este, Cardinal Francesco Pisani, Bishop of Padua, Countess Evelyn van Millingen Pisani are the absolute protagonists of the history of Villa Pisani di Vescovana: from an ancient medieval court with the first noble Countess of Ravensburg and Saxony, to a sumptuous Renaissance palace with the Pisani family of Santo Stefano, up to a wonderful oasis of nature, with the creation, around the palace, of an extraordinary eclectic garden and a romantic park in English style; refined nineteenth-century cosmopolitan cultural salon with Evelina Pisani, wife of the last Lord of Vescovana, Almorò III, which puts an end to the Pisan dynasty.

-It was in the first half of the sixteenth century that Cardinal Francesco Pisani began the construction of Villa Pisani, on the ancient medieval Estense fortress and, at the same time, commissioned Andrea Palladio to the Pisani Palace of Montagnana and the Pisani Palazzetto of Monselice.
+It was in the first half of the 500th century that Cardinal Francesco Pisani began the construction of Villa Pisani, on the ancient medieval Este fortress and, at the same time, commissioned Andrea Palladio to build the Pisani Palace in Montagnana and the Palazzetto Pisani in Monselice.

-From this splendid residence, starting from the 1478 up to the 1900, the Pisani family of Santo Stefano, who had bought thousands of fields from the Republic of Venice, ruled his enormous feud in dry land.
+From this splendid residence, starting from 1478 until 1900, the Pisani family of Santo Stefano, who had bought thousands of fields from the Republic of Venice, ruled their enormous fiefdom on the mainland.

-Evelina, born in Constantinople as an English father of Flemish origin, lived for a long time in Turkey and England; in the 1852, arrived in Venice, conquered with the charm of its beauty and its vast culture, the Count Pisani.
+Evelina, born in Constantinople to an English father of Flemish origin, lived for a long time in Turkey and England; in 1852, arriving in Venice, she conquered Count Pisani with the charm of her beauty and her vast culture.

-She then divided her existence between Venice and Vescovana, where she created the garden, which she called her Crispin de Passe because inspired by the Hortus Floridus of the Flemish engraver and botanist of the 1600 Crispin van de Passe, in which she added evocative and symbolic elements of the Islamic garden and around which he created a vast English romantic park, rich in secular plants and enriched by an extraordinary stone decoration, with statues, fountains and a delightful theater.
+She then divided her existence between Venice and Vescovana, where she gave life to the garden, which she called her Crispin de Passe because it was inspired by the Hortus Floridus of the 1600 Flemish engraver and botanist Crispin van de Passe, in which she added evocative and symbolic elements of the Islamic garden and around which he created a vast English Romantic park, rich in centuries-old plants and enriched by an extraordinary stone furniture, with statues, fountains and a delightful theater.

-Royals such as the Empress of Germany Frederika, royals of Sweden, poets like Lord Byron, and writers like Henry James stayed in her kingdom.
-There was also a young writer, Margaret Symonds who wrote the journal "Days spent on a Doge's Farm".
+Royals such as the German Empress Frederika, the Swedish royals, poets such as Lord Byron, and writers such as Henry James stayed in his reign.
+A young writer also stayed there, Margaret Symonds who wrote her diary “Days spent on a Doge's Farm”.

 Services: reception, events location and weddings on the Euganean Hills